nosainwe/computer-vision-projects/rehab-pose-analysis/README.md

 If I were taking this further, I would:

-- use more than 5 videos per group
+- Use more than 5 videos per group
 - compare both arms where relevant
 - filter landmarks using visibility scores
 - smooth trajectories more carefully